openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Credential Format Profiles {#format_profiles}

-This specification defines several extension points to accommodate the differences across Credential formats.
-Sets of Credential format specific parameters or claims referred to as Credential format Identifiers are identified by the Credential format identifier and used at each extension point.
+This specification defines several extension points to accommodate the differences across Credential Formats.
+Sets of Credential Format specific parameters or claims referred to as Credential Format Identifiers are identified by the Credential Format identifier and used at each extension point.

-This section defines Credential Format Profiles for a few of the commonly used Credential formats.
+This section defines Credential Format Profiles for a few of the commonly used Credential Formats.
 Other specifications or deployments can define their own Credential Format Profiles.

 ## W3C Verifiable Credentials

 Sections 6.1 and 6.2 of [@VC_DATA] define how Verifiable Credentials MAY or MAY NOT use JSON-LD.
 As acknowledged in Section 4.1 of [@VC_DATA], implementations can behave differently regarding processing of the `@context` property whether JSON-LD is used or not.

-This specification therefore differentiates the following three Credential formats for W3C Verifiable Credentials:
+This specification therefore differentiates the following three Credential Formats for W3C Verifiable Credentials:

 * VC signed as a JWT, not using JSON-LD (`jwt_vc_json`)
 * VC signed as a JWT, using JSON-LD (`jwt_vc_json-ld`)